kaloz/mwlwifi/README.md

     -rw-r--r-- 1 dlin dlin 4175136  mwlwifi-10.3.2.0-20170110.tar.xz

     b.
 Back up original mwlwifi package and tar your working mwlwifi to replace oringial mwlwifi package:

     #tar Jcvf mwlwifi-10.3.2.0-20170110.tar.xz mwlwifi-10.3.2.0-20170110/.

     c.
 You can use "make V=s" to build the whole image or "make V=s package/kernel/mwlwifi/compile" to build mwlwifi package.

     d.
 Due to package version is the same as previous one, you need to add option "--force-reinstall" when you use "opkg" to update mwlwifi package on your device.

+* Note for DFS of WRT3200ACM (88W8964):

+    All WRT3200ACM devices are programmed with device power table.
+Mwlwifi driver will based on region code to set country code for your device and it will not allow you to change country code.
+There are another wifi (phy2) on WRT3200ACM which is not mwlwifi.
+It will allow you to change country code.
+Under this case, country code setting will be conflicted and it will let DFS can't work.

+    There are two ways to resolve this problem:

+    a.
+Please don't change country code and let mwlwifi set it for you.

+    b.
+Remove phy2.
+Under this case, even though you change country code, mwlwifi will reject it.
+Because phy2 is not existed, country code setting won't be conflicted.

+    opkg remove kmod-mwifiex-sdio

+    opkg remove mwifiex-sdio-firmware

+    reboot

+    The better way is let mwlwifi set country code for you.